-These financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS) applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting and IFRS 1, First-time Adoption of International Financial Reporting Standards.
+These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS"), including IFRS 1, First-time Adoption of International Financial Reporting Standards ("IFRS 1").
 The Trust adopted this basis of accounting in 2014 as required by Canadian securities legislation and the Canadian Accounting Standards Board.
-Previously, the Trust prepared its financial statements in accordance with Canadian generally accepted accounting principles as defined in the Part V of the CICA Handbook ("Canadian GAAP").
+Previously, the Trust prepared its financial statements in accordance with Canadian generally accepted accounting principles as defined in Part V of the Chartered Professional Accountants of Canada Handbook ("Canadian GAAP").
 The comparative information has been restated from Canadian GAAP to comply with IFRS.
 The Trust has consistently applied the accounting policies used in the preparation of its opening IFRS statement of financial position at January 1, 2013 and throughout all periods presented, as if these policies had always been in effect.
-Note 15 discloses the impact of the transition to IFRS on the Trust's reported financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Trust's financial statements for the year ended December 31, 2013 prepared under Canadian GAAP.
+Note 14 discloses the impact of the transition to IFRS on the Trust's reported financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Trust's financial statements for the year ended December 31, 2013 prepared under Canadian GAAP.

-The policies applied in these interim financial statements are based on IFRS issued and outstanding as of August 27, 2014, which is the date on which the interim financial statements were authorized for issue by the Manager.
-Any subsequent changes to IFRS that are given effect in the Trust's annual financial statements for the year ending December 31, 2014 could result in restatement of these interim financial statements, including the transition adjustments recognized on transition to IFRS.
+The policies applied in these financial statements are based on IFRS issued and outstanding as of March 3, 2015, which is the date on which the financial statements were authorized for issue by the Investment Manager.